-The Georgian Defence Institution Building School will offer professional development programmes and quality training to support institutional reforms and good governance of the security sector, including the civil service.
-It will build on training currently offered through the Defence Ministry's Professional Development Centre, under the auspices of the National Defence Academy, as well as NATO-supported capacity building initiatives such as the NATO-Georgia Professional Development Programme.
+The Georgian Defence Institution Building School will offer professional development programmes and quality training to support institutional reforms and good governance of the defence and security sector, including the civil service.
+It is building on training currently offered through the Defence Ministry's Professional Development Centre, under the auspices of the National Defence Academy, as well as NATO-supported capacity building initiatives such as the NATO-Georgia Professional Development Programme.

-Training modules will focus on effective defence and security management, building integrity and ethics within the Armed Forces, and governance sector reform.
+Training modules will focus on effective defence and security management, regional security issues, leadership development, international humanitarian law, accountability for the Armed Forces, building integrity and reducing corruption risks, strategic communications, gender issues, and other topics.
 Through collaborative workshops, the School will encourage the exchange of information with national and international stakeholders on best practises in the defence arena, including discussion of Georgia's defence transformation experience and successes.
 Its aim is also to support an inter-agency approach in responding to various security threats and challenges.